 What makes me unique?
 I focus on maintaining a relaxed, non-judgmental approach to care.
 I’m ready to hold space for wherever you are on a given day and help to create a structure to support you wherever you’d like to go.

 The Practical Stuff

 What insurances do I accept?
-I am currently taking out of network clients only as I wait to be paneled with Evernorth/Cigna and Carefirst BCBS.
+I am currently in network with Cigna/Evernorth.

 Do I offer telehealth or in person sessions?
 Both – I have a preference for in-person or a hybrid approach where possible.